-Unusually High Summer Influenza Activity in Alaska
+Sustained Influenza Activity in Alaska - Summer 2015

 This advisory alerts Alaska health care providers of ongoing confirmed influenza activity in several regions of Alaska, and advises providers to consider influenza when evaluating patients presenting with compatible symptoms, even though we are beyond the traditional 'flu season'.
-Recent activity includes continued community spread of influenza viruses, a long-term care facility outbreak, and influenza associated with summer travelers to Alaska on cruise ships and overland tours.
+Recent activity includes continued community spread of influenza viruses and influenza activity among tourists on cruise ships and overland tours.
+Both influenza A and B viruses have been circulating.

-Guidance for providers
+Guidance for health care providers